lamatya/tech241_ansible/Terraform.md

 # Who is using Terraform

 Terraform is used by various organizations, ranging from startups to large enterprises.

-Many technology companies, including Airbnb, GitHub, HashiCorp, and Uber, use Terraform to manage their infrastructure efficiently.
+- Netflix

+- Airbnb

+- HashiCorp

+- GitHub

+- Adobe

 # How to Install Terraform